 It is advertiser-driven interests and the business-focused decisions of publishers/other third-parties that have driven journalism to its current, dire state – and blockchain offers the potential for a new model that takes those actors out of the picture.

-There is also an immutability of the blockchain records that promise a permanent archive of content coupled with the opportunity to create a robust marketplace of journalism through crypto-currency that hasn’t explored before.
+There is also immutability of the blockchain records that promise a permanent archive of content coupled with the opportunity to create a robust marketplace of journalism through crypto-currency that hasn’t explored before.
 There are of course many challenges ahead but we’re excited to take the initial steps forward for journalism.
-But we can’t do it alone and encourage interested parties to reach out and see how they might be involved (write me to learn more at firstname.lastname@example.org).
+But we can’t do it alone and encourage interested parties to reach out and see how they might be involved (write me to learn more at email@example.com).

 Do you think that newsmaking blockchain startups will compete with traditional news sources?
 Or is it the beginning of the end for the latter?

-The blockchain is still an experimental platform for many sectors – from healthcare to voting records to financial transactions – but we hope the depth and breadth of what’s been demonstrated globally with blockchain broadly will help people both understand the potential and demonstrate a trust in the technology.
+The blockchain is still an experimental platform for many sectors – from healthcare to voting records to financial transactions – but we hope the depth and breadth of what’s been demonstrated globally with blockchain broadly will help people both understand the potential and demonstrate trust in the technology.